matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/hardhat/ethers/_hardhat-interact-testnet.md

 1. Copy and paste the script below into `scripts/interact.ts`.

     ```ts
-    :code-import{filePath="zksync-os/scripts/interact-testnet-ethers.ts"}
+    :code-import{filePath="zksync-os/scripts/interact-testnet-ethers-quickstart-token.ts"}
     ```

-1. Set your deployed contract address at the top of the script file.
+1. Set your deployed contract address and recipient address at the top of the script file.

 1. Run the script.